UWCS/stardust/content/resources/docker.md

 - `podman logs` will show the logs from any running containers
 - `podman attach` will attach to a running container
 - `podman stop` will stop a running container

-Create a new Git commit with your Dockerfile and push it.

 ---